Bobby Hanig: 2020 election

 Hanig beat Rob Rollason in March 2020.
 During the campaign, Hanig and Rollason talked about local issues like wind and solar energy projects.
-Hanig claimed to be a free-market person.

 Hanig was a supporter of the Dare County Board of Commissioners declaring the county a Second Amendment Sanctuary.

 In January 2020, the Currituck County commissioners adopted a resolution declaring the county a Second Amendment Refuge, adding Currituck to a growing list of North Carolina counties seeking to support a citizen's right to bear arms.
 Hanig spoke in support of the resolution.
 Hanig urged the board, he formerly chaired, to support the resolution, saying he would oppose any "assault" on the Second Amendment in the General Assembly.

 North Carolina State Senate

 Following redistricting in the North Carolina General Assembly after the 2020 United States Census, Hanig's 6th district was dismantled.
 Most of Hanig's constituents were drawn into the 79th district represented by two term Republican representative Keith Kidwell, but Hanig's home in Powells Point was drawn into the 1st district, represented by another two term Republican Representative, Ed Goodwin.
 Instead of facing Goodwin or Kidwell in a GOP primary, Hanig instead announced he would run for the North Carolina Senate in District 3 in 2022.
 Following Bob Steinburg's resignation on July 31, 2022, Hanig was appointed to finish the balance of his term in the state senate.

-2024 election

-Hanig announced his reelection bid for State Senate.
+Hanig announced his reelection bid for the state senate in October 2023.
+He resigned from the chamber in August 2026, citing opportunities outside the legislature.

-2026 congressional election
+2026 U.S. House election

-Hanig annouced his candidacy for the United States House of Representatives in 2025.
+In September 2025, Hanig announced his candidacy for North Carolina's 1st congressional district in the 2026 election.
+He placed third in the primary election.